 They are easily seen around every construction site with large equipment.
 Most of the time, people see them along roads squinting through camera-like devices that are stationed on pretty tripods.

 So, what exactly do these people do?
 Well, they work in construction and they are called land surveyors.
 But what does the land surveyor do?
-What are their primary responsibilities and why are they essential in the smooth BIM construction project?
+What are their primary responsibilities and why are they essential in the smooth Building information modeling construction project?

 The role and responsibility of a land surveyor.